abhi2020-ds/abhi2020-ds/README.md

 </a>
 </p>

-## Hello All
+## Hi All
-I am new to Github and learning how to use this platform to store my work in repositories for data engineering and data science projects.
-I love technology and enjoy coding.
-So this would be good way to keep myself engaged and contribute to Git community.
-Thank you for visiting my profile.
+As I continue to learn all aspects of Github , I am excited to create useful repositories for data engineering and data science projects.
+I am passionate about technology and love to code.
+Git page is a great way to keep myself engaged and contribute to data engineering, data science and business intelligence community.
+Thank you for visiting my profile !